privacybydesign/pbdf-website/pages/en/videos-en.md

 layout: page
 header:
   image_fullwidth: header_poly2.png
-  title: Videos & Tekeningen
+  title: Videos & Drawings
 meta_title: Videos
-permalink: /videos/
+permalink: /videos-en/
-language: nl
+language: en
 translations:
-  en: /videos-en
+  nl: /videos/
 ---

-Hieronder staan eerst verschillende videos over IRMA en daarna nog enkele [tekeningen](#cartoons).
-Ze staan in omgekeerde chronologische volgorde.
+This page contains several videos about IRMA, followed by a few [drawings](#cartoons).
+They are in reversed chronological order.
+Some of them are in Dutch.

 ## Videos

- * Een [OMOOC](https://omooc.nl/) video van jan.
-2019, over online
-   identiteiten, ontwikkeld door het ministerie van Binnenlandse Zaken, met Wouter Welling, Marleen Stikker, Bart Jacobs en Martijn van der Linden.
+ * An [OMOOC](https://omooc.nl/) video in Dutch from jan.
+2019, about online identities, developed by the ministry of Internal Affairs of The Netherlands, with Wouter Welling, Marleen Stikker, Bart Jacobs and Martijn van der Linden.

    <div style="text-align:center;margin:1.5em"> <iframe width="560"
    height="315"